Krav Maga: Basic principles

 Like most martial arts, Krav Maga encourages students to avoid physical confrontation.
 If this is impossible or unsafe, it promotes finishing a fight as quickly and aggressively as possible.
-Attacks are aimed at the most vulnerable parts of the body, and training is not limited to techniques that avoid severe injury; some even permanently injure or cause death to the opponent.
+Attacks are aimed at the most vulnerable parts of the body, and training is not limited to techniques that avoid severe injury; some even permanently injure or kill the opponent.

 Students learn to defend against all variety of attacks and are taught to counter in the quickest and most efficient way.